 These love acts can also be done toward each other.
 For example, I explain to my kids that doing chores demonstrates love for the rest of the family.
 When we describe love in actions, we help our children begin to understand how real love is shown through more than just our words.

 My husband and I purchased a small mailbox for Valentine's Day.
 Each morning in February, we placed a note and a small treat in it for our son.
 Grammie and Grandpa were even able to get in on it and contributed a note, as well.
 Our son loved it!
 He jumped out of bed to see what was in his mailbox each day.
 Our notes, which often included Bible verses, told him how much we loved him, but also how much God loved him and how special God made him.
+(You can make your own mailbox and notes for your children in this download.)

 Show Love to Others